RohanSingh7761/Recommendation/readme.md

-# Recommendation System Exploration
+# Recommendation System

-This folder contains Jupyter Notebook files exploring various aspects of a recommendation system.
+This folder contains Jupyter Notebook files of a recommendation system.
 There is no frontend in the project due to time constraints.
+Entering userID and videoID needs to be done manually.

 ## Datasets